no-good-names/msc16-display/README.md

 # MSC-16: Michael's Super-Awesome Computer

-A simple 16-bit architecture, with an emulator
+A simple 16-bit architecture, with an emulator AND assembler(new!)

 ## Motivation